 The private sector in macroeconomics

-When we study macroeconomics, this sector is further divided into the business sector and the household sector.
+When we study macroeconomics, this sector is further divided into the business and household sectors.
 Apart from these two, there is the government sector and the external sector.
-And the external sector actually also consists of three other sectors: households, business, and government.
+The external sector actually also consists of three other sectors: households, businesses, and government.

 And the spending of the four sectors, if we add them up, represents aggregate spending, measured by the gross domestic product (GDP).
 It consists of household consumption, business investment, government spending, and net exports.